tn3w/flask_Captchaify/README.md

    | smaller           | (20, 8)             |
    | little            | (6, 8)              |

-   The more images per keyword, the more inaccurate the user rate becomes, as images further behind in the image search and in the data set could no longer show the keyword
+   The more images per keyword, the more inaccurate the user rate becomes, as images further behind in the image search and in the data set could no longer show the keyword.
-   It is recommended that you generate your own dataset as the default data could be trained, use the script written in src/flask_Captchaify/datasets and put the file in a folder and use the `dataset_dir` arg to use it
+   It is recommended that you generate your own dataset as the default data could be trained, use the script written in `src/flask_Captchaify/datasets` and put the file in a folder and use the `dataset_dir` Arg to use it.

    Example of a website that uses 100 images per keyword and 140 keywords:
    ```python